Optimal $L^2$ Extensions of Openness Type: Introduction

 Constructing holomorphic objects is a fundamental problem in complex analysis of several variables.
 In this article, we focus on the extension of holomorphic sections of vector bundles from subvarieties.
 The well-known Oka-Cartan theory guarantees the existence of holomorphic extensions on Stein manifolds.
 In practice, we are interested in holomorphic extensions satisfying additional conditions, the one that attracts the most attention is the following $L^2$ extension problem (see \cite{DemaillyBook}): \begin{quotation} \itshape Let $M$ be a complex manifold, $S\subset M$ be a closed submanifold and $E\to M$ be a Hermitian holomorphic vector bundle; suppose the triple $(M,S,E)$ satisfies some reasonable conditions; given a holomorphic section $f\in\Gamma(S,E|_S)$ satisfying suitable $L^2$ conditions, find a holomorphic extension $F\in\Gamma(M,E)$ of $f$, together with a good or optimal $L^2$ estimate for $F$ in terms of $f$. \end{quotation}

-After a series of important works due to H\"ormander, Bombieri, Skoda, Ohsawa-Takegoshi, Berndtsson, Demailly, Manivel, McNeal-Varolin, Ohasawa, Siu, Guan-Zhou-Zhu et al, one can get a satisfactory answer of the above problem to reach the optimal $L^2$ extension theorem (\cite{Blocki2013}, \cite{GuanZhou2012}, \cite{GuanZhou2015}).
+After a series of important works due to H\"ormander, Bombieri, Skoda, Ohsawa-Takegoshi, Berndtsson, Demailly, Manivel, McNeal-Varolin, Ohasawa, Siu, Guan-Zhou-Zhu et al, one can get a satisfactory answer to the above problem and reach the optimal $L^2$ extension theorem (see \cite{Blocki2013, GuanZhou2012, GuanZhou2015}).

 The Ohsawa-Takegoshi $L^2$ extension theorem \cite{OhsawaTakesoshi1987} and its various generalizations provide solutions to the existence part of the above problem.
 These $L^2$ extension theorems have many important applications, e.g. boundary estimate of Bergman kernels, approximation of psh functions (Demailly \cite{Demailly1992}), invariance of plurigenera (Siu \cite{SiuPlurigenera}), strong openness property of multiplier ideal sheaves (Guan-Zhou \cite{GuanZhouSOC}).